Fuck you, Paranormal Activity.

 Next up, Ti West’s Second Honeymoon takes a different approach entirely, going for slow-build unease as a couple on vacation are filmed in their sleep by an intruder.
 It’s an unsettling idea, but one which is hampered by the time constraint, ending rather abruptly as West’s clock is forced down to zero.

-Tuesday The 17th, McQuaid’s installment, proves to be a triumph of visual effects over plotting, as a group of American teens get carved up by a literal video-nasty in some generic woods somewhere.
+Tuesday The 17th, McQuaid’s instalment, proves to be a triumph of visual effects over plotting, as a group of American teens get carved up by a literal video-nasty in some generic woods somewhere.
 It’s a haphazard mix of Predator and, hey, Friday The 13th.
-And its the first installment in which a real sense is given that a great deal of helpful exposition has been bypassed in order to get to the grue.
+And its the first instalment in which a real sense is given that a great deal of helpful exposition has been bypassed in order to get to the grue.

 The Sick Thing That Happened To Emily When She Was Younger takes this problem and highlights it further as a been-there-done-that yawnfest of poltergeist-busting on a webcam takes a few sickening twists into self-harm and body horror, ultimately suggesting a far more involved plot than director Joe Swanberg has either the time or inclination to tell us.